nabilazahraa/Rahguzar-Optimize-Field-Sales-Routes/READMe.md

 ```

 ### 4. PostgreSQL (RDS or Local)
 Use schema.sql to initialize database tables.
+The data is empty in the tables so you will need to populate it.

 ---